Jack Chi Dog Breed

 Your Jack Chi’s triangular-shaped head is bound to be small, and it may likely have a long or even a very long muzzle.
 The legs will probably have a slim, athletic look, and if well-fed and properly exercised, the body will be small and lithe.
 The ears may be large and pointy like a Chihuahua or flop forward like that of a Jack Russell Terrier.
 As both parent breeds tend to have eyes that stare curiously, your Jack Chi is certain to have that same quizzical countenance.
 The tail may be medium-length and straight, or it may curl up nearly into an "O".

-Jack Chi Coloring
+Jack Chi Colors

 Jack Chi Variations